Behind Fox News' Baseless Seth Rich Story: The Untold Tale

 On May 9, Trump fires Comey.

-On May 10, Butowsky and Fox's Malia Zimmerman call Wheeler to say they have an FBI source confirming emails were sent from Seth Rich to WikiLeaks, though they do not share the source's identity, according to the investigator's suit.
+On May 10, Butowsky and Zimmerman call Wheeler to say they have an FBI source confirming emails were sent from Seth Rich to WikiLeaks, though they do not share the source's identity, according to the investigator's suit.
 Wheeler will later say this is the only federal law enforcement source that Fox News — or he — has related to this story.

 Wheeler says he doesn't know whether that source emerged from Butowsky's conversation with Seymour Hersh or whether it was a fabrication.